givehug/ts-home-automation/README.md

 ![alt text](/assets/schema.png "schema")

-Communication between devices, server and client is done via WebSockets.
-Client - Server requests related to database are done via http.
+Communication:
+- Client <-> Server <-> Device - WebSockets.
+- Client <-> Server <-> DB - REST HTTP.

-Each device has independent power supply and is connected wirelessly to home wifi network and further to cloud websocket server directly.
+Each device has independent power supply and is connected wirelessly to home WiFi network and further to cloud WebSockets server directly.
+This allows to control device outside of home, if it has internet access.
-(this allows to include devices outside of home to the dashboard, hey just have to connect to internet)

-WS server handles communication between devices and client side.

 ![alt text](/assets/ui.png "user interface")